-CTA is a commonly used term that reflects what you want your site visitor to DO.
+CTA reflects what you want your site visitor to DO.
 The first thing you want them to do is to stay and have a good look around.
-If they find what they’re after (or something they didn’t even know they wanted) they will stay longer and look at different pages.
+If they find what they’re after (or something they didn’t even know they wanted) they’ll stay longer and look at different pages.
 At some point they will act.
-Action may mean signing up, referring, downloading, picking up the phone or buying immediately.
-It may just mean coming back to the site later.
-If it’s all too hard, most will just give up in the first couple of minutes.
+If it’s all too hard, most will just give up in the first few seconds.

 Do you know where your site visitors are coming from?
 (If you don’t, talk to us.)
 Some will come via Internet searches or perhaps by accident.
 In any case, they need to know they’re in the right place.